-- Where appropriate, use of a multi-disciplinary design approach involving architects, landscape architects and urban planners early in the design process, to include reference to current and planned public projects, if relevant; and - Where appropriate, involvement of neighbours and public in decision making process that may have a substantial impact on their amenity values.

-v Restricted Discretionary Activity - Building Footprint
+- Where appropriate, use of a multi-disciplinary design approach involving architects, landscape architects and urban planners early in the design process, to include reference to current and planned public projects, if relevant;, and - Where appropriate, involvement of neighbours and public in decision making process that may have a substantial impact on their amenity values. - v Restricted Discretionary Activity Building FootprintSize vi Discretionary Activity - Comprehensive Residential Development

-When considering applications to exceed the maximum footprint size, the Council shall have regard to the compatibility of the proposal with the New Zealand Urban Design Protocol, having regard to those assessment matters under 7.7.2 (iv) Multi-Unit Developments.
+When considering applications to exceed the maximum footprintbuilding size, the Council shall have regard to the compatibility of the proposal with the New Zealand Urban Design Protocol, having regard to those assessment matters under 7.7.2 (iv) Multi-Unit Developments.